FlexxCash/oralces/README.md

 - USDC price is fixed at $1.00.
 - There's an emergency stop mechanism to prevent updates in case of abnormal conditions.
 - Price changes exceeding 20% will trigger an error to prevent abnormal fluctuations.
+- The `convert_switchboard_decimal` function is used to safely convert Switchboard's decimal representation to a standard f64 value.

 ## Running Tests